carpentries/instructor-training/episodes/19-lessons.md

 [writing and using good learning outcomes]({{ site.github.url }}/files/papers/baume-learning-outcomes-2009.pdf) is a good longer discussion of these issues.

-> ## Improving Objectives
->
-> Are the following learning objectives strong or weak?
-> How could you improve some of the weak objectives?
->
-> *   Learn what a Python library is and what it can be used for.
-> *   Be able to use `dplyr` and provide simple examples.
-> *   Understand the importance of using version control.
-> *   Understand data slicing/manipulation.
-{: .challenge}

 > ## Evaluate SWC and DC Learning Objectives
 >
 > Your instructor has posted links to a handful of current Software and Data Carpentry lessons in the Etherpad.